smizell/graphablejson/README.md

 When the `address` property is converted a collection,

+Then a new resource is created with its own URL,

-Then the new resource would be:
+And the new resource would be:

 ```js
 {